namecoin/ncdns/README.md

 -------------------------------------
 Of course the daemon can also be used simply as an authoritative nameserver for bit. directly.
 One way to do this is to run a recursive resolver (such as Unbound) and configure it to serve the zone as a 'stub zone'.
-Here is an example unbound configuration:

-    server:
-      do-not-query-localhost: no
-    stub-zone:
-      name: bit.
-      stub-addr: 127.0.0.1@1153
+An example Unbound configuration file `ncdns.conf` is in `_doc/unbound`.

-If you don't want to use DNSSEC, also add:
+If you don't want to use DNSSEC, also add `ncdns-dnssec-off.conf` to Unbound's configuration.

-    server:
-      domain-insecure: bit.

 If you do want to use DNSSEC, see the instructions below.